Ravi-Ranjan-Sharma-droid/30-javaScript-project/README.md

 ## License

-This project is open source and licensed under the MIT License.
+This project is open source and licensed under the MIT License. [click here to read license](LICENSE)

 ## If you like this challenge, feel free to ⭐ star the repo and follow along with my progress!